cleanunicorn/cleanunicorn-website/content/previous-work.md

 #### Developer, Filebox

-Filebox was one of the biggest filesharing websites in Romania having 100k uniques per day.
+Filebox was one of the biggest file sharing websites in Romania having 100k uniques per day.

 * **Company** Synco Telecom
 * **Since** May 2008
 * **Until** September 2010

 ---